RAG Agent Platforms: Building Production RAG Chatbots

 Platform Approach 2: n8n RAG Pipeline

-n8n provides native nodes for the full RAG RAGClick to read the full definition in our AI & Automation Glossary. stack: document loading, chunking, embedding, vector store operations, and LLM LLMClick to read the full definition in our AI & Automation Glossary. generation.
+n8n provides native nodes for the full RAG stack: document loading, chunking, embedding, vector store operations, and LLM LLMLarge Language Model.
+The engine behind AI writing and reasoning tools.
+Examples: GPT, Claude, Gemini. generation.
 The entire pipeline is built visually without Python.

 - Document ingestion workflow: File → Text Extractor → Text Splitter → Embeddings node → Vector Store Insert